Personalized Federated Distillation Assisted Vehicle Edge Caching Strategy: Vehicle Edge Caching Scheme

 \subsection{Execution between RSUs and MBS}

 When vehicles within the coverage of an RSU uploads a content recommendation list, the RSU will update its cache content.
-Additionally, to prevent the information stored in $KC$ module from becoming outdated after vehicles leave the RSU's coverage, the RSU periodically updates KC.
+It is unfair for the RSU to treat the content recommendation lists of different vehicles equally during cache replacement, since vehicles that stay longer in the RSU are more likely to request more content.
+Therefore, we adopt a mobility-aware cache content replacement strategy.
+Additionally, to prevent the information stored in $HK$ module from becoming outdated after vehicles leave the RSU's coverage, we propose a periodic update strategy for the $HK$ module.
 The execution between the RSU and MBS are as follows: